pbek/QOwnNotes/doc/scripting/README.rst

 The labels will be visible in the scripting dock widget.

+You can use both plain text or html in the labels.
+The text will be selectable and links can be clicked.

 You may then want to take a look at the example script `scripting-label-demo.qml <https://github.com/pbek/QOwnNotes/blob/develop/doc/scripting/scripting-label-demo.qml>`__.